 This video is an excellent guide on how to shape your own brows:

 Earlier in this article, we spoke about how big eyebrows are all the rage right now.
 But, what happens if you aren’t as blessed as Cara Delevingne herein this department?

 Like they say, fake it till you make it.

-Filling in your eyebrows can transform them completely and make them look fuller and healthier than they actually are.
+Filling in your eyebrows can be a huge makeup transformation – it makes them look fuller and healthier than they actually are.
 The danger of filling them in is that if you don’t do it right, you could end up looking like an evil clown.